johnmfajardo/react-youtube-player/README.md

 # React YouTube Player
-A YouTube Player made primarily with React and other technologies
+A YouTube Player made with React and other web technologies